-We develop our software using Sublime Text 2 and Vim on Macs, with Ubuntu as a virtual environment using Vagrant.
+We develop our software using Vim on Macs.
 We use Git for source control, Rspec/Cucumber for testing, Jenkins for continuous integration, Pivotal Tracker for planning and GitHub for code reviews and issue tracking.

 We do our best to contribute to the open source projects that we make use of and you can see some of forks with pending customisations/bug fixes on Github.

-We are always on the look out for talented ruby developers so if you would like to work with us, please get in touch.
+We are always on the look out for talented ruby or front-end developers so if you would like to work with us, please get in touch.